 - parking expenses

-A policy holder can request that their spouse/partner (on the same policy) be authorised to operate the policy on the same level as the policy holder (excluding joining/ terminating membership and removing dependants).
-This can be done by contacting us or by downloading the Spouse/Partner Authority form on our website.
+A policy holder can request that their spouse/partner (on the same policy) be authorised to operate the policy on the same level as the policy holder (excluding joining/terminating membership and removing dependants).
+This can be done by contacting us or by downloading the Spouse/Partner Authority form.
 The policy holder may withdraw the authority at any time by notifying us, in writing or over the phone.
 See Transaction authority.

 Suspension of cover

-If you are experiencing financial hardship and have been a financial member of TUH for at least twelve months, we may allow you to suspend your membership for a minimum period of one month to a maximum period of 12 months.
-Multiple suspensions are allowed, however twelve months must be served between consecutive suspensions.
+If you are experiencing financial hardship and have been a financial member of TUH for at least six months, we may allow you to suspend your membership for a minimum period of one month to a maximum period of twelve months.
+Suspension will be approved for an initial period of six months with an option to extend to a maximum period of twelve months.
+Multiple suspensions are allowed, however, twelve months must be served between consecutive suspensions.
 No claims can be made while your membership is suspended or for treatment that occurred while your membership was suspended.

 Please refer to the conditions that apply to suspension of membership, which are listed on the Application for Suspension of Membership form and the accompanying information sheet.

-The remainder of any waiting periods not completed prior to departure will continue when membership is resumed.
+The remainder of any waiting periods not completed prior to departure will continue when the membership is resumed..

-For any persons, other than your spouse/partner, to make transactions on or enquire about your policy a Power of Attorney is required.
+For any persons, other than your spouse/partner, to make transactions on your policy a Power of Attorney is required.
+For enquiries about the policy a Third Party Enquiry form must be completed.
 See Spouse/partner authority.

 Transferring to TUH

-When you transfer to an equivalent level of cover with TUH you will receive the year-one benefits and limits with TUH for all services, where applicable, provided all waiting periods have been served with the previous fund.
+When you transfer to an equivalent level of cover with TUH, you will receive the first year benefits and limits (for covers that have annual limits that increase with years of membership) for all services, provided all waiting periods have been served with the previous fund.

-Credit will be given for waiting periods partially served with your previous fund.
-If you transfer to a TUH level of cover that provides services not covered by your previous fund, all relevant waiting periods for these services must be served with TUH.
+Credit will be given for waiting periods partially served with your previous fund or on a previous level of cover if you are upgrading.
+If you transfer to a level of cover that provides services not covered by your previous fund, all relevant waiting periods for these services must be served with us.

-Any benefits paid by your previous fund will be deducted from the TUH limits within the first twelve months of membership.
+Any benefits paid by your previous fund will be deducted from the TUH limits until the waiting period is served.
 Continuity of membership will only be taken into account if you join TUH within two months of ceasing membership with your previous health fund.

-For all new memberships, upgrades of cover (where your new cover has higher benefits, lower excess or more services), including transfers from another fund, the following conditions will apply:
+For all new memberships and upgrades of cover (where your new cover has higher benefits, lower excess or more services), including transfers from another fund, the following waiting periods will apply:

-- two months for all hospital and extras services unless specified otherwise;
+- two months for all hospital services*, extras services, and home care programs unless specified otherwise

-- twelve months for pre-existing ailments or conditions (excluding palliative care, psychiatric services and rehabilitation), obstetrics (pregnancy and birth related treatment); and prostheses;
+- twelve months for pre-existing ailments or conditions (excluding palliative care, hospital psychiatric services and rehabilitation), pregnancy and birth, and prostheses

-- twelve months for major dental, orthodontia; hearing aids and mechanical/ health appliances; and
+- twelve months for major dental, orthodontia, orthotics, hearing aids and mechanical/health appliances

-Claims for work related injuries must be submitted directly to WorkCover.
+Claims for work-related injuries must be submitted directly to WorkCover of the Workers Compensation authority in your state.
 In the event that WorkCover rejects your claim, TUH may make payment relevant to your level of cover.
 We require fully itemised accounts/receipts with a copy of WorkCover’s letter stating that you are not entitled to WorkCover benefits.